 A Geek in Japan is the essential guide for every fan of manga, anime, J-pop, or Zen, A Geek in Japan is a hip, smart and concise guide to the land that is their source.

 Comprehensive and well informed, it covers a wide array of topics in short articles accompanied by sidebars and numerous photographs, providing a lively digest of the society and culture of Japan.

 Designed to appeal to the generations of Westerners who grew up on Pokemon, manga and video games, A Geek in Japan reinvents the culture guide for readers in the Internet age.

 Spotlighting the originality and creativity of the Japanese, debunking myths about them, and answering nagging questions like why they’re so fond of robots, author Hector Garcia has created the perfect book for the growing ranks of Japanophiles in this inspired, insightful and highly informative guide.

-I loved this book for it’s take on modern Japan. not only a good book about Japan but also to help guide you through what to expect in the modern era.
+I loved this book for its take on modern Japan.
+Not only one of the best books about Japan but also a guide you through what to expect in the modern era.

 No list of books about Japan would be good unless it included something about Japanese food, which is some of my favourite food in the world.

-Rice Noodle Fish is an innovative new take on the travel guide, Rice, Noodle, Fishdecodes Japan’s extraordinary food culture through a mix of in-depth narrative and insider advice, along with 195 color photographs.
+Rice Noodle Fish is an innovative new take on the travel guide, Rice, Noodle, Fish decodes Japan’s extraordinary food culture through a mix of in-depth narrative and insider advice, along with 195 colour photographs.

 In this 5000-mile journey through the noodle shops, tempura temples, and teahouses of Japan, Matt Goulding, co-creator of the enormously popular Eat This, Not That! book series, navigates the intersection between food, history, and culture, creating one of the most ambitious and complete books ever written about Japanese culinary culture from the Western perspective.